 The Coordinator is empowered to hear allegations of, and to recommend sanctions for, discrimination, harassment, retaliation and any other standards of conduct directly related to the alleged discrimination, harassment or retaliation.
-Such related misconduct may include, without limitation, unprofessional conduct, violations of interim directive(s), filing a false claim, and/or any other misconduct that occurred in the course of the alleged discrimination, harassment or retaliation/retaliation allegations are not substantiated.
+Such related misconduct may include, without limitation, unprofessional conduct, violations of interim directive(s), filing a false claim, and/or any other misconduct that occurred in the course of the alleged discrimination, harassment or retaliation even if the harassment/discrimination/retaliation allegations are not substantiated.